-Additional amendments made in 2011 to the May 2009 Legislation further expressly provided that any reductions in aid to MTA attributable to the 2011 statutory reductions in the payroll mobility tax "shall be offset through alternative sources that will be included in the state budget" (the PMT Revenue Offset).
+Additional amendments made in 2011 to the May 2009 Legislation further provided that any reductions in aid to MTA attributable to the 2011 statutory reductions in the PMT "shall be offset through alternative sources that will be included in the state budget" (the PMT Revenue Offset).

-Revenue from the PMT is not subject to appropriation, but is payable directly to MTA pursuant to an amendment in the 2015-2016 State Enacted Budget.
+Revenue from the PMT is not subject to appropriation, but is payable directly to MTA.
 The PMT Revenue Offset, however, is subject to appropriation.
-Beginning in State Fiscal Year 2019-2020, the revenues from other taxes and fees imposed by the May 2009 Legislation (the Aid Trust Account Monies) are no longer subject to appropriation, but will be paid on a quarterly basis to MTA.
+Beginning in State Fiscal Year 2019-2020, revenues from other taxes and fees imposed by the May 2009 Legislation (the Aid Trust Account Monies) are no longer subject to appropriation, but will be paid on a quarterly basis to MTA.